-Ganged output on PTC3-PTC0 not available on 16-pin packages, however PTC0 control registers are still used to control ganged output.
+Ganged output not available on 8-pin packages.
+PTC3-PTC0 not available on 16-pin packages, however PTC0 control registers are still used to control ganged output.

-&lt;sup>2 When GNGEN = 1, PTC0 is forced to an output, regardless of the value in PTCDD0 in PTCDD.
+When GNGEN = 1, PTC0 is forced to an output, regardless of the value in PTCDD0 in PTCDD.